Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Abstract

 \section{Abstract}

-Many modern datasets consist of multiple related matrices measured on a common set of units, where the goal is to recover the shared low-dimensional subspace.
-While the Angle-based Joint and Individual Variation Explained (AJIVE) framework provides a solution, it relies on equal-weight aggregation, which can be strictly suboptimal when views exhibit significant statistical heterogeneity (arising from varying SNR and dimensions) and structural heterogeneity (arising from individual components).
-In this paper, we propose \hjive, a weighted two-stage spectral algorithm tailored to such heterogeneity.
-Theoretically, we first revisit the ``non-diminishing" error barrier with respect to the number of views $K$ identified in recent literature for the equal-weight case.
-We demonstrate that this barrier is not universal: under generic geometric conditions, the bias term vanishes and our estimator achieves the $O(K^{-1/2})$ rate without the need for iterative refinement.
-Extending this to the general-weight case, we establish error bounds that explicitly disentangle the two layers of heterogeneity.
-Based on this, we derive an oracle-optimal weighting scheme implemented via a data-driven procedure.
-Extensive simulations corroborate our theoretical findings, and an application to TCGA-BRCA multi-omics data validates the superiority of \hjive{} in practice.
+Many modern datasets consist of multiple related matrices measured on a common set of units, with the goal of recovering a shared low-dimensional subspace.
+The Angle-based Joint and Individual Variation Explained (AJIVE) framework addresses this problem through equal-weight aggregation, which can be suboptimal when views exhibit statistical heterogeneity in signal-to-noise ratios and dimensions, as well as structural heterogeneity from individual components.
+For equal-weight AJIVE, we show that the previously identified ``non-diminishing'' error barrier is geometry dependent: under near-orthogonal deterministic loading orientations, the second-order term is reduced, whereas under sign-symmetric random loadings, it is centered and averages out, yielding a $K^{-1/2}$-type rate without iterative refinement.
+Under a majority sign-alignment condition in rank-one setting, a bias at the squared single-view perturbation scale can persist.
+For general weights, we establish error bounds that disentangle the two layers of heterogeneity, and propose \hjive, the weighted AJIVE estimator using an explicit weight that is optimal whenever its identifiability gap is constant.
+We also provide a data-driven plug-in implementation of \hjive, together with an optional geometry-adaptive extension of this data-driven procedure.
+Simulations and analyses of multi-omics and image data illustrate the practical benefits of \hjive.